danielnuriyev/engineering-blog/minimal-requirements-for-a-good-software-engineer.md

 It is good to learn the inner structure of the leading AI tech.
 Otherwise you do not really know what it is.
 It may also provide you with interesting job opportunities.

-Use an AI for coding and research.
+Use an AI for research and coding.
+Learn to build and use AI agent swarms.

 ## Organization